 Normandy is the region of ancient France from which the name lalond was derived.
 It comes from when the family lived at Landes in Normandy.
 However, the name Lalonde is adapted from a word indicating a house beside the moor.

 Early Origins of the lalond family

-Normandy (French: Normandie), the former Duchy of Normandy, where they held a family seat from ancient times in a village and seigneurie in Seine-Inférieure in the arrondisement of Rouen.
-They were later elevated to the baronage in Normandy, to Lords in Brittany, Forez, Poitou and Quercy.
+The surname lalond was first found in Normandy (French: Normandie), the former Duchy of Normandy, where they held a family seat from ancient times in a village and seigneurie in Seine-Inférieure in the arrondisement of Rouen.
+The family was ennobled in 1509 and they were later elevated to the baronage in Normandy and to Lords in Brittany (French: Bretagne), Forez, Poitou, and Quercy.

 lalond Spelling Variations